moein/crontab_monitoring/README.md

 ### ignore_strings
 A list of strings that if a cronjob contains it will be ignored.
 By default only monitor.php is added to avoid monitoring the script itself.

+### servers
+The monitoring system checks the crontabs in multiple servers.
+The values of this field should be the following way. user@server_ip:user1,file1,user2,file2

+If a user is passed crontab -u user -l is used and if a file path is passed the cat file is used.

+### database
+This is where the stats and commands are kept.